rak-ranjan/vagrant-workflow/README.md

 https://semaphoreci.com/community/tutorials/getting-started-with-node-js-and-mocha

-Once we’re done writing code and testing locally (we can use VSCode for that), we commit our changes and 'vagrant up' our target environment.
+Once we’re done writing code and testing locally (we can use VSCode for that), we commit our changes and `vagrant up` our target environment.

 We’ll run the same set of tests but should consider issues such as database connectivity etc.